A framework of Rogers-Ramanujan identities and their arithmetic properties: Introduction

 Lastly, Theorem~\ref{thm2}~(3) applies, and so their ratio

 is a unit.
 Indeed, it is a root of

 \end{example}

 The remainder of this paper is organized as follows.
 In Section~\ref{Sec_HL} we recall some basic definitions and facts from the theory of Hall--Littlewood polynomials.
 We use these facts to give a different combinatorial representation for the left-hand side of \eqref{Eq_mixed} (see Lemma~\ref{TwoPointFour}).
 Then, in Sections~\ref{Sec_Pf} and \ref{Sec_Pf2}, we prove Theorems~\ref{Thm_Main}--\ref{Thm_Main3} and Theorem~\ref{Thm_Main4}, respectively.
-The proofs require Weyl denominator formulas, Macdonald identities, and a new key lemma about limiting $q$-series.
+The proofs require Weyl denominator formulas, Macdonald identities, and a lemma for $\C_n$ hypergeometric series from \cite{BW13}.
 We also interpret each of the theorems from the point of view of representation theory.
-Namely, we explain how these identities correspond to specialized characters of Kac--Moody and affine Lie algebras.
+Namely, we explain how these identities correspond to specialized characters of Kac--Moody algebras of affine type.

 As noted above, the specializations of the $\theta(a;q)$ that arise in these identities are essentially modular functions of the type which have been studied extensively by Klein and Siegel.
 This is the key fact which we employ to derive Theorems~\ref{thm} and \ref{thm2}.
 In Section~\ref{SiegelFunctions} we recall the Galois theoretic properties of the singular values of Siegel functions as developed by Kubert and Lang, and in Section~\ref{Proofs} we prove Theorems~\ref{thm} and \ref{thm2}.
 In the last section we conclude with a detailed discussion of examples of Theorems~\ref{thm} and \ref{thm2}.